 Finally there are systemic causes of that include being overweight, drinking or eating close to bedtime, and excessive fatigue and tiredness.

-WHAT TESTS CAN BE DONE TO DETERMINE THE CAUSE?
+WHAT TESTS CAN BE DONE TO DETERMINE THE CAUSE OF SLEEP APNEA?

 A full upper airway examination can help determine the causes of snoring for particular individual.
 If sleep-disordered breathing is suspected, a sleep study may help in determining the severity of the problem.
 Depending on the results of the physical examination, imaging studies like a CT scan may be ordered.
 For non-surgical causes, a referral to a sleep specialist may be done to discuss other treatment options.